What's in This Hamster Guide

 - Water Content in Tomatoes – Tomatoes have high water content, which can cause excess diarrhea.

-- Tomatoes Aren’t Essential – Hamsters can thrive without them, so they should be an occasional treat, not a diet staple.
+- Tomatoes aren’t Essential – Hamsters can thrive without them, so they should be an occasional treat, not a diet staple.

 - Hamsters Prefer Crunchy Foods – Tomatoes are soft and watery, which may not appeal to all hamsters.